 It offers good blending and smooth ink laydown as well.
 If you are more experienced with using markers, you should try to adjust your techniques adequately.

 Best of all, this paper has an excellent saturation point.
-Even after applying 10 layer of ink, this paper showed no signs of feathering.
+Even after applying 10 layers of ink, this paper showed no signs of feathering.
 This will allow you to go back in and make adjustments and correct mistakes more often.